Markitos1058/Markitos1058/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science at University.
 - 💼 &nbsp; Working as a Strategy Architect in Tealium.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Data Analytics and Artificial Intelligence.
 - ✍️ &nbsp; Starting Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>